 The investment policy of the Fund is to invest in a portfolio of fixed income securities that as far as possible and practicable consists of the component securities of the Benchmark Index and thereby comply with the ESG characteristics of its Benchmark Index.
 The index methodology of its Benchmark Index is described above (see What environmental and/or social characteristics are promoted by this financial product? above).

 By investing in the constituents of its Benchmark Index, the Fund's investment strategy enables it to comply with the ESG requirements of its Benchmark Index as determined by the index provider.
 In the event that any investments cease to comply, the Fund may continue to hold such investments only until such time as the relevant securities cease to form part of the Benchmark Index and it is possible and practicable (in the Investment Manager's view) to liquidate the position.

 The Fund may use optimisation techniques in order to achieve a similar return to the Benchmark Index which means that it is permitted to invest in securities that are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
 If the Fund does so, its investment strategy is to invest only in issuers in the Benchmark Index or in issuers that meet the ESG requirements of the Benchmark Index at the time of purchase.
-If such securities cease to comply with the ESG requirements of the Benchmark Index at when it is possible and practicable (in the Investment Manager's view) to liquidate the position.
+If such securities cease to comply with the ESG requirements of the Benchmark Index at the time of purchase.
+If such securities cease to comply with the ESG requirements of the Benchmark Index at the sposible and practicable (in the Investment Manager's view) to liquidate the position.